20. What are your views on Buddhism? More specifically, the controversy about D. T. Suzuki.

-Siddhartha Gautama, alias Shakyamuni Buddha, is said to have attained enlightenment, thus being freed from the cycle of rebirth.
-His dating has been disputed, and on close investigation, he was but one of several shramana sages who were in conflict with the orthodox Brahmanism of the early post-Vedic era.
+Siddhartha Gautama, alias Shakyamuni Buddha, reputedly attained enlightenment, thus being freed from the cycle of rebirth.
+His dating has been disputed.
+On close investigation, he was but one of several shramana sages who were in conflict with orthodox Brahmanism of the early post-Vedic era.
 Along with Mahavira (the Jain), he may be considered the most distinctive of these “forest philosophers,” to employ a generalising description.
 In my view, this constitutes the most fascinating chapter of all in the history of Buddhism.
-Gautama appeared, along with a treatment of Jainism, in my Minds and Sociocultures Vol. One, pp. 722-813.
-(I also composed an unpublished treatment of Hinayana Buddhism.)
+Gautama appeared, along with a treatment of Jainism, in Minds and Sociocultures Vol. One, pp. 722-813.

 Shakyamuni Buddha locates to the central Ganges Valley some centuries before the Christian era.
 He was born into the Gautama clan of the Shakya tribe, who are identified with the border of India and Nepal.
 There are prodigious difficulties in extricating a biography from the Pali and Sanskrit sources.
-The early canonical works of Theravada Buddhism have diverse references to the career of Shakyamuni, and the most celebrated events became the miraculous birth in the Lumbini Garden near Kapilavastu, his enlightenment (bodhi) under a tree at Bodhgaya (in Bihar), his preaching the first sermon at the deer park near Varanasi (Benares), and his decease at Kushinagara.
+The early canonical works of Theravada Buddhism have diverse references to the career of Shakyamuni.
+The events most celebrated are his miraculous birth in the Lumbini Garden near Kapilavastu, his enlightenment (bodhi) under a tree at Bodhgaya (in Bihar), his preaching the first sermon at the deer park near Varanasi (Benares), and his decease at Kushinagara.
 Later Buddhist tradition elaborated a hagiography several centuries after the death of Shakyamuni.
-It may be deduced that he inspired a monastic order of a very disciplined type, and there are abundant details of the monastic code emerging in the early Buddhist religion.
+He inspired a monastic order of a very disciplined type.
+There are abundant details of the monastic code emerging in the early Buddhist religion.

 The Buddhist monastic community was known as sangha in Sanskrit.
-There was a basic difference between lay followers and monks or nuns.
+A basic difference existed between lay followers and monks or nuns.
 “The rules or precepts of the sangha, of which there were approximately 250 for monks, were called the vinaya” (Hirakawa Akira, A History of Indian Buddhism, 1990, p.
 63).
-Discipline was strict, and if any of the most serious precepts were broken, then permanent expulsion from the sangha was the consequence.
+Discipline was strict; if any of the most serious precepts were broken, then permanent expulsion from the sangha was the consequence.
 Temporary suspension could result from the violation of other precepts.

 The original Buddhist lifestyle was itinerant, with a break during the rainy season.
 When monasteries developed along the itinerant routes, new forms of organisation and economic complexity developed, peaking during the Mahayana era which started about the time of Christ.

 One assessment of early Western interpretations of Shakyamuni stresses that “the idea of an agnostic teacher of ethics of entirely human proportions who was later divinized by the enthusiasm of his followers, remains a liberal nineteenth century European creation” (David L. Snellgrove, Indo-Tibetan Buddhism, Serindia 1987, p.
 8).
-The “rationalist Buddha” here loses rating due to the textual indications of more elaborately religious connotations, including the concept of a series of Buddhas, of whom Shakyamuni was the most recent.
+The “rationalist Buddha” here loses rating, the reason being textual indications of more elaborately religious connotations, including the concept of a series of Buddhas, of whom Shakyamuni was the most recent.
 The critical implication is that Shakyamuni himself was a promoter of the more gnostic doctrines.

-The process by which various Buddhist teachings developed has been argued in detail by numerous erudite scholars of the subject, though frequently ignored by avid enthusiasts who receive texts in a different manner.
-Shakyamuni’s denial of atman or “soul” has been a familiar reference point, and has been variously treated.
-The Pali suttas relaying the teachings of Buddha have been revealed as more subtle than conventionally assumed.
+The process by which various Buddhist teachings developed, is argued in detail by numerous erudite scholars of the subject.
+Shakyamuni’s denial of atman or “soul” has been a familiar reference point.
+The Pali suttas, relaying the teachings of Buddha, are more subtle than conventionally assumed.
 “Summaries of the Buddha’s teachings rarely convey how much use he made of simile and metaphor” (Richard F. Gombrich, How Buddhism Began: The Conditioned Genesis of the Early Teachings, 1996, p.65).

-The development of Indian Mahayana from Hinayana has been attended by scholarly disagreements.
-The proliferating array of Mahayana sutras that appeared in Sanskrit during the early centuries A.D. was later preserved in the Chinese and Tibetan Mahayanist canons.
-Yet the name of Nagarjuna became more famous than any of the sutras.
+The development of Indian Mahayana from Hinayana is attended by scholarly disagreements.
+The proliferating array of Mahayana sutras, appearing in Sanskrit during the early centuries AC, was later preserved in the Chinese and Tibetan Mahayanist canons.
+However, the name of Nagarjuna became more famous than any of the sutras.
 He is sometimes described as a nihilist.
 Almost nothing is known about his life.

 Though Nagarjuna is often described as a Mahayanist, one erudite work about this exponent stated on the cover: “The book shows that Nagarjuna’s ideas are neither original nor are they an advancement from the early Buddhist period; Nagarjuna is not a Mahayanist.”
 That description comes via courtesy of the State University of New York Press.
 The author of the book was Professor David J. Kalupahana.
 The title was Nagarjuna: The Philosophy of the Middle Way (1986).

-The work under discussion made the bold statement that “now it is time to exorcise the terms Theravada and Mahayana from our vocabulary” (pp.5-6).
-Kalupahana was here attempting to show that some early Mahayanists and others had been endeavouring to overcome sectarian interpretations and return to the non-sectarian form of Buddhism found in the early discourses of the Pali Canon.
+The work under discussion made the bold statement: “Now it is time to exorcise the terms Theravada and Mahayana from our vocabulary” (pp.5-6).
+Kalupahana was here attempting to show that some early Mahayanists and others were endeavouring to overcome sectarian interpretations and return to the non-sectarian form of Buddhism found in the early discourses of the Pali Canon.
 A new translation of Nagarjuna’s major work Mulamadhyamakakarika (or Karika) was intended to reveal that “a majority of modern scholars” had created an obstacle to understanding the correct context for Nagarjuna (ibid., p.
 6).
 The Karika consists of verses arranged in 27 chapters.
 The full title has been translated as “Basic Verses on the Middle Way.”